Fermented papaya: benefits, dosage, contraindications

 ✪✪✪✪✪

 Fermented papaya is a valuable ally for skin regeneration and overall skin health.
-An open study showed that a dressing made from partially ripe papaya promoted post-cesarean wound healing, notably by accelerating granulation tissue formation.
+An open study showed that a dressing made from partially ripe papaya promoted healing of post-cesarean wounds, notably by accelerating the formation of granulation tissue.

 Posologie